PiggybankStudios/ObsidianProgrammingNotes/Languages/Rust Notes.md

 	- [Cargo DepGraph](https://github.com/jplatte/cargo-depgraph)
 	-
 - [ ] `cargo install [command_name]`: Install a Cargo extension, for example `cargo-download` [LInk](https://github.com/Xion/cargo-download)
+	- [Creating a Cargo Extension](https://doc.rust-lang.org/book/ch14-05-extending-cargo.html) (Basically any exe in your PATH that is named `cargo-[something]` can be run as if it's a cargo command)
+	- Binaries are installed into `%USERPROFILE%\.cargo\bin\cargo-loc.exe`
+	- `cargo --list`: List all available commands, including ones that were installed with `cargo install`
 - [ ] `cargo add [crate_name]`: Add a crate to your dependencies in a module (automatically looks up latest release and adds that version to your `Cargo.toml` file)
 - [ ]
 ## Useful Crates [Crates.io](https://crates.io/)